safari gift guide

 • When I was in The Republic of Congo, I took this Amazon Shirt [similar if sold out] with me and surprising, it was my most worn shirt.
 Now for my Safaris in Eastern and Southern Africa, I have not always taken my own advice [our packing list guide] and worn black and blue.
 But in The Republic of Congo - that was a no-go.
 The tse-tse flies there are extra nasty especially on the river so this shirt was my most worn shirt on the Safari, on repeat too, after many sweaty walks and you know, the people around me were not complaining of foul odor. :)

 • Comfortable pants are a must.
 From game driving all day, walking in them - from knee deep to chimp trekking to light stroll, having the stretch to get in the Safari vehicle, quick drying from the sprinkle, etc. I am sure you have those pants in the closet.
 However, if you are looking for my recommendation, I have had Kuhl brand pants that I have been wearing for the past six’ish years and they have been with me on multiple Safaris.
-[Similar Kuhl Pants or these one from Baleaf are also good as per a few guests of mine.]
+[Similar Kuhl Pants or these one from Baleaf are also good as per a few guests of mine and my daughter].
+For men, my husband and son wear these one.

 Get good ones because the Safari bug is real - as in - you will go on multiple Safaris I promise.
 Purchase ones you like so you can re-wear.